open-o11y/aws-o11y-good-practices/docs/recipes/ec2-eks-metrics-go-adot-ampamg.md

 ### Verify your pipeline is working

-Enter the following command to and not down the name of the collector pod:
+Enter the following command to and note down the name of the collector pod:

 ```
 kubectl get pods -n adot-col